Jefimenko's equations: Heaviside–Feynman formula

-Here, $\mathbf{E}$ and $\mathbf{B}$ are the electric and magnetic fields respectively, $q$ is the electric charge, $\varepsilon_0$ is the vacuum permittivity (electric field constant) and $c$ is the speed of light.
-The vector $\mathbf{e}_{r'}$ is a unit vector pointing from the observer to the charge and $r'$ is the distance between observer and charge.
-Since the electromagnetic field propagates at the speed of light, both these quantities are evaluated at the retarded time $t - r'/c$.
+Here, $q$ is the electric charge, $\mathbf{e}_{r'}$ is a unit vector pointing from the observer to the charge and $r'$ is the distance between observer and charge.
+Both of these quantities are evaluated at the retarded time $t - r'/c$.

 Illustration of the retarded charge position for a particle moving in one spatial dimension: the observer sees the particle where it was, not where it is.

 The first term in the formula for $\mathbf{E}$ represents the Coulomb's law for the static electric field.
-The second term is the time derivative of the first Coulombic term multiplied by $\frac{r'}{c}$ which is the propagation time of the electric field.
+The second term is the time derivative of the first Coulombic term multiplied by $r'/c$ which is the propagation time of the electric field.
 Heuristically, this can be regarded as nature "attempting" to forecast what the present field would be by linear extrapolation to the present time.
-The last term, proportional to the second derivative of the unit direction vector $e_{r'}$, is sensitive to charge motion perpendicular to the line of sight.
+The last term, proportional to the second derivative of the vector $e_{r'}$, is sensitive to charge motion perpendicular to the line of sight.
 It can be shown that the electric field generated by this term is proportional to $a_{t}/r'$, where $a_t$ is the transverse acceleration in the retarded time.
 As it decreases only as $1/r'$ with distance compared to the standard $1/r'^2$ Coulombic behavior, this term is responsible for the long-range electromagnetic radiation caused by the accelerating charge.

-The Heaviside–Feynman formula can be derived from Maxwell's equations using the technique of the retarded potential.
-It allows, for example, the derivation of the Larmor formula for overall radiation power of the accelerating charge.
+The Heaviside–Feynman formula allows, for example, the derivation of the Larmor formula for overall radiation power of the accelerating charge.

+Interpretations

+Maxwell's equations are often interpreted as suggesting that spatially varying electric and magnetic fields induce one another, resulting in propagating electromagnetic waves.
+However, Oleg D. Jefimenko has argued that Maxwell's equations do not demonstrate a direct causal relationship between the fields as they are evaluated at the same instant in time.

+Unlike in Maxwell equations, where both sides of the equality occur simultaneously, the fields on the left side of Jefimenko's equations are explicitly "caused" by the state of the sources at an earlier time.
+Under this interpretation, the electric and magnetic fields are not causing each other; instead, they are both effects of the same underlying cause: time-dependent electric charge and current distributions.